 Tur de Arhitectură (TA) is a cultural project whose authors aim to promote the local material and immaterial heritage and stimulate the knowledge and understanding of the locally built environment, with the purpose of involving the citizens in a conscious and assumed modeling of the local urban landscape.
-If the first edition took place in 2016 and included 5 thematic routes, respectively 10 guided architecture tours for the general public, today TA contains a set of 11 routes, two of them addressed to children, articles written by various professionals for the TA blog and short documentary films that can be viewed online, on their own dedicated channels.
+If the first edition took place in 2016 and included 5 thematic routes, respectively 10 guided architecture tours for the general public, today TA contains a set of 14 routes, two of them addressed to children, articles written by various professionals for the TA blog and short documentary films that can be viewed online.

 Behind the Tur de Arhitectură project is a multidisciplinary team based on a group of curious architects, that are passionate about the history of Timisoara, its architecture and the relationship between the two, its public space and green areas, the possibilities revealed by the existence of the Bega Canal, the stories and history of people who once lived here and many more.